Bahadur (character)

 Bahadur (Hindi: बहादुर), is a character type of Hindi literature and media.
 Similar to commedia dell'arte's Zanni, Bahadur is a servant.

 Origin of the name

-Bahadur is a common middle name in Chettri Nepalese community whence the character Bahadur hails.
+Bahadur is a common middle name in Nepalese communities with historical ties to military service.
+It was widely used among Magar, Gurung, Chhetri, and Thakuri soldiers who served in the early armies (Gorkha/Gurkha) of Prithvi Narayan Shah.
 Further, "Bahadur" literally means brave, and is possibly a nod to nominative determinism.

 Characteristics

 Bahadur is a brave, loyal, occasionally naïve watchman or guard.
 He is a dispossessed immigrant worker of Nepalese origin.